frankbi322/Chess-Coding-Challenge/Readme.md

 }

 To test, clone this repository and run main.js on Node.
-Several test cases have been entered with different pieces near
+Several test cases have been entered with different pieces near boundaries and other pieces